-It was found that the COVID-19 community transmission in the tropical zone was not strongly associated with the temperature.
-Maximum cases are explained by 30-40% of seasonal variation in temperature, and after 40% seasonal variation in temperature, the number of cases may decline sharply.
-The cases in India were mostly associated with the diurnal range of temperature (58.7%).
-The cases in Brazil were mostly influenced by the temperature seasonality (38.4%).
-In Brazil, the maximum number of cases were found in the range 5° to 8°C of the mean diurnal temperature.
-In Brazil, the cases were sharply increasing with an increase of average temperature.
-The results also showed that the average temperature ranging from 25 to 30 oC was the most influential factor behind the number of cases in these tropical countries (Figure 4).
+COVID-19 community transmission in the tropical zone was not strongly associated with the temperature.
+Maximum cases are explained by 30-40% of seasonal variation in temperature, and the cases tend to decline when the seasonal variation in temperature crosses a 40% threshold.
+The number of infections in India was mostly associated with the diurnal range of temperature (58.7%), whereas those in Brazil were mostly influenced by the temperature seasonality (38.4%).
+In Brazil, the maximum number of cases was found in the range between 5° and 8°C of the mean diurnal temperature.
+In Brazil, the cases increased sharply with an increase in the average temperature.
+The results further confirmed that the average temperature ranging from 25 to 30 oC was the most influential factor behind the number of cases in tropical zones (Figure 4).

 Discussion:

-Many studies have tried to establish the relationship between meteorological parameters and transmission of influenza epidemic (Thai et al. 2015; Chong et al. 2020).
-In recent times, several efforts have also been made to evaluate the association between climatic predictors and COVID-19 transmission (Wang et al. 2020a; Shi et al. 2020; Oliveiros et al. 2020; Ficetola and Rubolini 2020).
-Existing studies mainly focused on regional perspectives of COVID-19 transmission and its association with climatic conditions.
-However, studies at the macro level are limited, in particular, the studies which accounts for different climatic regions.
-An empirical analysis of the influence of climatic, bioclimatic factors on COVID-19 community transmission using city-level data across three climatic regions in countries with the most number of COVID-19 cases is expected to improve the understanding of the spread of the disease.
+Research studies have attempted to establish the relationship between meteorological parameters and transmission of influenza epidemic (Thai et al. 2015; Chong et al. 2020).
+Studies conducted more recently have also evaluated the association between climatic predictors and COVID-19 transmission (Wang et al. 2020a; Shi et al. 2020; Oliveiros et al. 2020; Ficetola and Rubolini 2020).
+These studies have mainly focused on regional perspectives of COVID-19 transmission and its association with climatic conditions.
+However, a global analysis covering different climatic regions has not been systematically undertaken.
+The present paper addresses this gap by providing an empirical analysis to investigate the influence of climatic, bioclimatic factors on COVID-19 community transmission across three climatic regions in countries with the most number of COVID-19 cases.
+The analysis considered climatic and bioclimatic data from 72 cities from the tropical, 63 cities from the sub-tropical and 93 cities from the temperate zones.

-The results of country-level analysis showed that in Indonesia, the only average temperature is linked with the COVID-19 transmission, while humidity, maximum or minimum temperatures are not correlated (Tosepu et al. 2020).
-In this background, the present study used climatic, bioclimatic data for 72 cities from the tropical, 63 cities from the sub-tropical and 93 cities from the temperate zones.
-The study found that increasing temperature and decreasing average relative humidity were associated with the slowdown the community transmission of COVID-19.
-At the same time, Wang et al. (2020a) revealed that higher average temperature and higher relative humidity considerably decrease the COVID-19 transmission.
+A country-level analysis in Indonesia showed that only average temperature is associated with the COVID-19 transmission (Tosepu et al. 2020).
+Our results demonstrate evidence that increasing temperature and decreasing average relative humidity were associated with the slowdown the community transmission of COVID-19.
+At the same time, Wang et al. (2020a) showed that higher average temperature and higher relative humidity considerably decreased COVID-19 transmission.
 About 1°C rise in average temperature is related to a reduction of reproduction rate of transmission by 0.0225 in China (Wang et al. 2020a) and a 1% rise in relative humidity lowers the reproduction rate by 0.0158.
-Another study by Bu et al. (2000) concludes that in China, average temperature ranges between 13°C and 19°C and average relative humidity ranges between 50% - 80% constitute an appropriate condition for the community transmission of this virus.
+Another study by Bu et al. (2000) concluded that in China, the average temperature ranges between 13°C and 19°C and average relative humidity ranges between 50% - 80% constituted an appropriate condition for the community transmission of this virus.